 You can have HIV and not know it.
 The only way to know for sure is by getting tested.
+Your test results are yours and are not necessarily reflective of your partner(s) HIV status.
 HIV testing is available for free in Ontario.
-Contact the AIDS & Sexual Health InfoLine to find out where to get tested.
+For more information to find free testing or resources for HIV-test kits or test centre location visit: